afshan97/Retail-Mart-Management/README.md

 Objective:
 The design of the database helps to easily evaluate and identify the performance of the shop to increase the daily sales.

+Used Tool and Language:
-Tool Used: MySQL
+Tool: MySQL

-Language Used: SQL
+Language: SQL

+Server: MySQL Server